PaulSerin/Lab-AI---HPC-Tools/README.md

 A significant part of the model implementation in this section is based on a notebook found online: [BERT-based pretrained model using SQuAD 2.0 dataset](https://github.com/alexaapo/BERT-based-pretrained-model-using-SQuAD-2.0-dataset).
 I have adapted the notebook to suit the objectives of this project.

+### Data, model and optimizer

+I selected the SQuAD2.0 which is composed by more than 100 000 questions.

+86 000 for the training set :

+20 000 for the evaluation set :

+### Code

 This section includes the following:

 - A detailed notebook explaining the steps taken to train the model: [BASELINE.ipynb](https://github.com/PaulSerin/Lab-AI---HPC-Tools/blob/main/BASELINE.ipynb).